Warning (2015 film): Plot

 human traffickers.
-DCDB Murad Anti kidnapping Squad incharge.
-He help the rescue team and rescue these child.
-Meanwhile, a fax come to police station and it's inform that someone will kidnap Dr. Masud.
+DCDB Murad Anti kidnapping Squad is in charge.
+He helps the rescue team and rescues these children.
+Meanwhile, a fax comes to the police station and it's informed that someone will kidnap Dr. Masud.

-Police officers don't emphasize in this fax and someone kidnap Dr. Masud.
-Then the kidnapper want ransom.
+Police officers don't emphasize in this fax that someone kidnapped Dr. Masud.
+Then the kidnapper wants ransom.
 Then the police team hit upon a plan.
-They will arrest him when he will come to take ransom.
-The kidnapper come and pick up money then DCDB Murad chase him.
-Chasing him they enter to Channel X office.
-There he catch Jishan (Arifin Shuvoo).
-Jishan enquire about the kidnappers.
-At the same time there was showing in television that Dr. Masud is confessing all his iniquity.
+They will arrest him when he will come to take the ransom.
+The kidnapper comes and picks up the money then DCDB Murad chases him.
+Chasing him they enter Channel X office.
+There he catches Jishan (Arifin Shuvoo).
+Jishan enquires about the kidnappers.
+At the same time, there was a showing on television that Dr. Masud is confessing all his iniquity.

-After few days, a fax come again and inform that engineer Belal will be kidnapped.
-To know this police team ensure security of engineer Belal.
-But the kidnapper kidnap engineer Belal.
-But police team got actual image of kidnapper from CCTV footage and the kidnapper is reporter Jishan.
-Murad go to Jishan's house to catch him but he become able to flee from there with help of Trina.
+After a few days, a fax comes again and informs that engineer Belal will be kidnapped.
+To know this police team ensures the security of engineer Belal.
+But the kidnapper kidnaps engineer Belal.
+But the police team got the actual image of the kidnapper from CCTV footage and the kidnapper is reporter Jishan.
+Murad goes to Jishan's house to catch him but he is able to flee from there with the help of Trina.